rtansf/cubify/README.md

 This will create a cube which shows the total quantity and average revenue per product.
 The formula for TotalQty is self-explanatory.
 The formula for AverageRevenue uses both numerator and denominator.
 In the numerator we take the sum of Qty multiplied by Price.
 In the denominator, we sum Qty.
 The average revenue is therefore simply the numerator divided by the denominator.
 Average revenue is an example of a weighted average where we are getting the average price using quantity as a weight.

-Now let's load the aggregation DSL file, agg2.json and call the aggregateCube method to aggregate binnedCube2.
+Now let's load the aggregation DSL file, agg2.json and call the aggregateCube method to aggregate the cube, "purchases_binned_2".

     with open('agg2.json') as agg_file:
         agg = json.load(agg_file)